cymcsg/UltimateAndroid/README.md

 UltimateAndroidUi project now has four separate ui projects:widget,component,animations and lollipop.
-So if you want to only use part of the ui project you can simply use the separate project.
-However if you want to use all of them, you can also use the UltimateAndroidUi project.
+So if you want to only use part of the ui project you can simply use the separate projects.
+However if you want to use all of them, you can also use the UltimateAndroidUi project(you can use four separate projects together either).
 #####Normal way:
 If you want to use the framework and edit it at the same time,you can use ``Import Project``(need Android Studio version above 1.0) and choose the ``UltimateAndroidGradle`` folder.